Parkkeo1/CS-Py/README.md

 6. Using all of the above statistics to determine how CT/T-sided a player tends to play (overall vs. depending on the map).
 7. Graphing these statistics by time to see player's skill improvement.

+### Changelog
+12/22/17: Switch to Flask successful (I think).
+Will be implementing SQLite3 DB functionality instead of using Flask-Session.
+TODO: put received data into pandas dataframe, then insert dataframe contents into sql table.
+Create DB file.

+12/23/17: Previous day's goals accomplished; POST data is put into pandas dataframes and then inserted into SQLite DB tables accordingly: per_round_data and per_map_data.
+TODO: Work on front-end; auto-refreshing display page for live match stats?
+Maybe also work on statistical analysis & visualizations using the ideas above.